 You can also use the calculator below to figure out gestational age and due date.

-Your doctor can also use ultrasound to figure out the estimated due date.
-Ultrasound is a painless technique used by healthcare professionals to create an image of internal body parts or monitor a pregnancy.
+Your healthcare provider can also use ultrasound to figure out the estimated due date.
+Ultrasound is a technique used by healthcare professionals to create an image of internal body parts or monitor a pregnancy.
 The image is created from high-frequency sound waves.

 Ultrasound uses the size of the fetus to determine the gestational age (the time that has passed since the first day of your last period).